-Any homeowner with the home with a basement has encountered the damp basement problem.
-A damp basement is caused by problems in water drying from in the basement wall or the floor.
+Any homeowner with a home with a basement has encountered the damp basement problem.
+A damp basement is caused by problems in water drying from the basement wall or the floor.
 Water in the basement floor and walls can be as a result of:

 - The other source is internal humidity condensing on the cold basement floor and walls or leaks in the internal house piping in the basement.

 It is important to first identify the cause of moisture in the basement.
-This ensures you are able to find a long-lasting drying solution for the basement floor.
+This ensures you can find a long-lasting drying solution for the basement floor.
 It will also be cheaper in the long term.

 How to dry your basement floor: